Weakly Hadamard diagonalizable graphs and Quantum State Transfer: Weakly Hadamard diagonalizable graphs

 It is already known that the union of two WHD graphs yields a WHD graph \cite[Lemma 2.3]{adm2021}.
 We add to this result by determining the weak Hadamard that diagonalizes a union of WHD graphs.
-We denote the union of graphs $X_1,\ldots,X_k$ by $\bigsqcup_{j=1}^k X_j$, which is a graph whose vertex set is $\bigsqcup_{j=1}^k V(X_j)$ and edge set $\bigsqcup_{j=1}^k E(X_j)$.
-We also denote the matrix $M$ with its $j$-th column deleted by $M[j]$.

-\begin{proposition} Let $X_1,\ldots X_k$ be weighted graphs on $n_1,\ldots,n_k$ vertices, where each $L(X_j)$ diagonalized by the matrix $S_j$ whose first column is \textbf{1} and all other columns of $S_j$ are orthogonal to $\textbf{1}$.
+\begin{proposition} Let $X_1,\ldots X_k$ be weighted graphs on $n_1,\ldots,n_k$ vertices, where each $L(X_j)$ diagonalized by the matrix $S_j$ whose first column is $\mathbf{1}$ and all other columns of $S_j$ are orthogonal to $\mathbf{1}$.
 Then $X=\bigsqcup_{j=1}^k X_j$ is diagonalized by the matrix

-where each $\textbf{v}_j$ is a vector of order $\sum_{j=1}^kn_j$ given by
+where each $\mathbf{v}_j$ is a vector of order $\sum_{j=1}^kn_j$ given by

-In particular, if each $X_j$ is weighted WHD, and either $k=2$ or $n_1=\ldots=n_k$, then $X$ is also WHD. \end{proposition}
+In particular, if each $X_j$ is weighted WHD, and either $k=2$ or $n_1=n_2=\cdots=n_k$, then $X$ is also WHD. \end{proposition}